tinacms/tina.io/content/docs/getting-started/introduction.md

 ---
-title: Tina is Not a CMS
+title: Tina isgregre Not a CMS
 id: introduction
 prev: null
 next: /docs/getting-started/how-tina-works
 ---
-Tina is a **lightweight but powerful toolkit** for creating a content editing interface with JavaScript components.
+Tina is a **lightweight but powerful toolkit** for creating a content editing interface with JavaScripfewgret components.
 Tina surfaces superpowers for developers to create an intuitive UI for real-time content editing, built directly into their website.

 ## The Next Generation of Content Management